-As the posterior cortical vitreous (highlighted red in the image at right below) pulls on the macula, distortion of the retinal architecture can occur, and intraretinal cysts (shaded orange) can develop within the macula.
+As the posterior face of the vitreous (highlighted red in the image at right below) pulls on the macula, distortion of the retinal architecture can occur, and intraretinal cysts (shaded orange) can develop within the macula.
 This cystoid macular edema may decrease visual acuity.

-In the image below, the traction from the posterior cortical vitreous (shaded red) is quite extensive.
+In the image below, the traction from the posterior face of the vitreous (shaded red) is quite extensive.
 Cystic spaces within the retina (shaded orange) and subretinal fluid (shaded dark blue) are clearly visible.
 The cystic spaces are open (red arrow) to the vitreous cavity creating a lamellar hole with a roof of retina attached (shaded purple).

 The subretinal fluid is located between the retinal pigment epithelium (light blue) and the photoreceptor band.
-The photoreceptor band is identified by tracing the external limiting membrane (highlighted green), which separates the photoreceptor nuclei from their inner segment myoid zone.
-Note that the ellipsoid zone of the photoreceptors (highlighted yellow) is only partially visible in this case.
+The photoreceptor band is identified by tracing the external limiting membrane (highlighted green), which separates the photoreceptor nuclei from their inner segments.
+Note that the junction of the photoreceptor inner and outer segments (highlighted yellow) is only partially visible in this case.